-- □ Face masks for employees (and as a courtesy for customers) - □ Face shields for employees, where applicable (for example, when spraying) - □ Nitrile gloves for employees - □ EPA-approved COVID-19 cleaners & disinfectants (See RESOURCES for link) - Online or digital booking software for appointments - □ Additional spray bottles - □ Storage containers with lids for products & tools - □ Additional supply of clean towels, cloth and paper - Disinfectant wipes - Touchless thermometer - Touchless hand sanitizer stations & hand sanitizer - □ Touchless payment systems - □ Plexiglass/clear acrylic partitions for use between chairs/workstations & checkout - □ Sufficient supply of client capes either multiple reusable capes that can be laundered and disinfected or single use plastic disposable capes - □ Sufficient supply of single use items such as cotton swabs, aluminum foils, neck strips, and plastic caps - Extra sets of tools and implements to rotate and always have clean and disinfected tools available (while one set of tools is being disinfected, have a second set ready to use) - Duct tape to indicate 6 foot distances on the ground for outside waiting area and queue areas - Eliminate test products - Remove magazines and non-essential items, like children's toys, from waiting areas - "No Mask No Service" Signage"
+- □ Face masks for employees (and as a courtesy for customers) - □ Face shields for employees, where applicable (for example, when spraying) - □ Nitrile gloves for employees - □ EPA-approved COVID-19 cleaners & disinfectants (See RESOURCES for link) - □ Online or digital booking software for appointments - □ Additional spray bottles - □ Storage containers with lids for products & tools - □ Additional supply of clean towels, cloth and paper - Disinfectant wipes - □ Touchless thermometer - Touchless hand sanitizer stations & hand sanitizer - □ Touchless payment systems - Derived Plexiglass/clear acrylic partitions for use between chairs/workstations & checkout - □ Sufficient supply of single use items - Extra sets of tools and implements to rotate and always have clean and disinfected items available (while one set of tools is being disinfected, have a second set ready to use) - Duct tape to indicate 6 foot distances on the ground for outside waiting area and queue areas - □ Eliminate test products - □ Remove magazines and non-essential items, like children's toys, from waiting areas - □ "No Mask No Service" signage

 RECOVER: Expect new ways of doing business.
-The new hair care experience.
+The new nail care experience.